Blog

 credit: Michael D, flickr

-Utah’s Timpanogos has as reputation for its fantastic mountain climbing.
-People on weekend “Timp Hikes” can get into the thousands, so parking can be difficult at trailheads.
+Utah’s Timpanogos has a reputation for its fantastic mountain climbing.
+Visitors on weekend “Timp Hikes” can reach into the thousands, so parking can be difficult at trailheads.

 In summer, alpine meadows are covered in wildflowers like forget-me-nots, buttercups, bluebells and columbine.
 In forests of aspen, conifers, oak and maple visitors may spy Rocky Mountain goats, mule deer, elk and moose.